joyoshish/Joyoshish/README.md

 # <p align="center"><a href="https://joyoshish.github.io/">𝒥𝑜𝓎𝑜𝓈𝒽𝒾𝓈𝒽 𝒮𝒶𝒽𝒶</a></p>

 Hello!
 My name is Joyoshish Saha.
 I'm a passionate Deep Learning and Machine Learning practitioner and I am always eager to learn new technologies.
 I like to experiment with new Machine Learning and Deep Learning libraries and use them to make cool projects.
-I write [articles](https://bn.quora.com/profile/%E0%A6%9C%E0%A7%9F%E0%A7%8B%E0%A6%B6%E0%A7%80%E0%A6%B7-%E0%A6%B8%E0%A6%BE%E0%A6%B9%E0%A6%BE-Joyoshish-Saha/all_posts) on Deep Learning in different platforms like Quora and Medium, preferably in my mother tongue(as I feel there's lack of good articles in Bengali).
+I write [articles on Deep Learning in different platforms like Quora](https://bn.quora.com/profile/%E0%A6%9C%E0%A7%9F%E0%A7%8B%E0%A6%B6%E0%A7%80%E0%A6%B7-%E0%A6%B8%E0%A6%BE%E0%A6%B9%E0%A6%BE-Joyoshish-Saha/all_posts) and Medium, preferably in my mother tongue(as I feel there's lack of good articles in Bengali).
 I am a content writer in the [largest Bengali space of Quora for learning ML DL](https://bn.quora.com/q/ml).
 Among my recent obsessions is the [OpenAI's GPT-3](https://openai.com/blog/openai-api/) and it's fascinating for me what this language model can achieve.
 I idolize AI gurus like Geoffrey Hinton, Ian J. Goodfellow and I really fantasize to meet them once in my lifetime 😊.  <br>
 Currently, I am in my senior year of Information Technology bachelor's degree program at the Indian Institute of Engineering Science and Technology, Shibpur.
-I aspire to work on meaningful works that have some direct impact on people's lives.  </p>
+I aspire to work on meaningful works that have some direct impact on people's lives.
 <br>

 ### Yes, I am a dreamer.
 For a dreamer is one who can find his way by moonlight, and see the dawn before the rest of the world. - Oscar Wilde